 There was no tax payable then, but why made retrospective now?
 The Government may have reasoned this hike as an effort to help increase the country’s coffers and not to mitigate property speculation – however, it is a solution that’s opening itself up to other problems.

-Watch out for Part 2 of this article where we will detail the 4 Reasons why the RPGT is punishing genuine homeowners & what could be done instead.
+Read on the second part of this article where we will detail the 4 Reasons why the RPGT is punishing genuine homeowners & what could be done instead.